 Yup, you read that right.
 Emojis are becoming more common in business emails every year.
 Studies show that 54% of brands found that adding emojis to their subject lines increased open and click-through rates.
 Another study shows that in a test where participants received some emails including emojis and others not, the participants reported higher rates of memory of the ones the had emojis.
 Cool right!?

 It’s clear that both legal cannabis and email marketing are here to stay.
 Low costs and high ROI should put email marketing at the top of the list for cannabis marketers.

 For a full breakdown of everything you need to know about cannabis marketing take a look at our comprehensive guide.

 Want to learn more about cannabis marketing?
 Check out our weekly cannabis marketing newsletter.
 It’s full of helpful, actionable tips and strategies to grow your brand in the cannabis industry.

 Cannabound is the leading cannabis & CBD marketing agency.
-Cannabound works with top cannabis brands to boost brand growth through influencers, publishers, SEO, social media management, and paid advertising.
+Cannabound works with top cannabis brands to boost brand growth through influencers, publishers, SEO, PPC, and paid advertising.